hamim23z/30DaysofJS/README.md

 6/29/23: Completed Day 8 of the course and Level One Exercise Problems.

 6/30/23: Completed Level Two and Level Three Exercise Problems from Day 8.
+I also worked on a small script called Interview Scripts.
+These are common questions asked during an interview.